Update you browser

 Leisure and lifestyle

 UNiDAYs is a free scheme which offers discounts on brands from clothing and tech retailers to travel and gym memberships.
-RCA students are also eligible to buy a TOTUM card for £12 a year from the National Union of Students which offers discounts worth up to £500.
+RCA students are also eligible to buy a TOTUM card which offers discounts.
 Websites like Save the Student and Student Beans regularly post about the latest discounts and offers from different retailers across the UK, so it’s worth bookmarking their websites too or following them on social media for tips on where you can save money.

 Culture